emilycheatham/Project2Quiz/README.md

 - **Results Page**
+This page pulls their name from the text input in the instructions, and places their name on the results page.
 This page tells the user what their score out of 10 was.
 The ministry of Magic logo is shown again to link it back to the instructions page.
 Based on their score, they are awarded an OWL grade:
 0 = Troll
 1-2 = Dreaful
 3-4 = Poor